jdiperi88/trivia/readme.md

 ## What is Top Fact?

-* Top Fact is an express application that allows users to customize their own Trivia games.
+* Built using express in the backend and the EJS template engine in the frontend, Top Fact is an application that connects to the open trivia API.
+It allows users to register and create their own customized trivia game.
+Their game is saved in five PSQL tables where they can re-render it at anytime.

 ![alt text](public/images/login.png "Login")
 ![alt text](public/images/gameSelection.png "Game Selection")